Spain Top Green Buildings | By Architects & Authors 2026

 Barcelona’s superblocks symbolize the city’s commitment to sustainable urban planning, fostering a greater sense of community and prioritizing the well-being of its residents.

-The development and expansion of superblocks align with Barcelona’s vision of becoming a greener and more livable city.
+The development and expansion of superblocks align with Barcelona’s vision of becoming a greener and more liveable city.
 With plans for further implementation of superblocks throughout the city, Barcelona continues to lead the way in sustainable city planning.

 Benefits of Superblocks in Barcelona